1.A.28 The Urea Transporter (UT) Family

 Urea transporter of Rana esculenta (O57609)

-Kidney urea transporter, UT-A1 (mediates transepithelial urea transport in the inner medullary collecting duct for urinary concentration.
+Kidney urea transporter, UT-A1, of 414aas and 11 TMSs in a 5 + 5 + 1 TMS arrangement.
+It mediates transepithelial urea transport in the inner medullary collecting duct for urinary concentration.
 Interacts with the C-terminus of Snapin (O95295) and SNARE-associated protein) (Mistry et al., 2007).
 Also transports formamide, acetamide, methylurea, methylformamide, ammonium carbamate, and acrylamide, and possibly dimethylurea and thiourea as well (Zhao et al., 2007).
 Mutation of the N-linked glycosylation sites reduces urea flux by reducing the UT-A1 half-life and decreasing its accumulation in the apical plasma membrane.
 The related erythrocyte urea transporter, UTB (UT-B; TC# 1.A.28.1.5) has been reviewed (Bagnasco, 2006).
 Mutation of the N-linked glycosylation sites reduces urea flux by reducing the UT-A1 half-life and decreasing its accumulation in the apical plasma membrane (Chen et al. 2006).
 In vivo, inner medullary collecting duct cells may thus regulate urea uptake by altering UT-A1 glycosylation in response to AVP stimulation.

 UT-A1 of Rattus norvegicus

-THe Urea transporter channel protein of 337 aas and 11 TMSs.
+THe urea transporter channel protein of 337 aas and 11 TMSs in an apparent 6 + 5 TMS arrangement.
 The 3-d structure (2.3 Å resolution) is available (Levin et al., 2009).
 Urea binding and flux as well as dimethylurea (DMU) transport have been modeled (Zhang et al. 2017).

 Urea channel of Desulfovibrio vulgaris (A1VEP3)